donkirkby/live-py-plugin/docs/starting_emacs.md

-That's easy to step through in your head and see that `s` is now `'Hello, World!'` Remember, though, that I want to let your brain focus on writing code instead of stepping through it.
+That's easy to step through in your head and see that `s` is now `'Hello, World!'`, but most code you work on is more complicated.
+Still, you either predict the result by running through the code in your head, or you run it to see the result.
+One of this project’s main goals for live coding is to let programmers’ brains focus on writing code instead of running code.
+If you can see the code’s results laid out in front of you, you don’t have to hold it all in your head.

 I turn on live coding mode with `M-x live-py-mode`, and it opens the live coding display like the one on the right (below).
 The display shows me what's in the